FabianSiffert1/siffertio/README.md

 # siffert[.io]

-My personal portfolio, written over the course of my apprenticeship as software developer.
+My deprecated personal portfolio, written over the course of my apprenticeship as software developer.
 I am currently in the progress of writing my new portfolio, which has a stronger focus on responsiveness.